Doves in the Wind: Lyrics

-"Doves in the Wind" is an ode to vaginas.
-Throughout the entire song, the word "pussy" is mentioned over 25 times.
-The opening line itself reads: "real niggas do not deserve pussy."
+"Doves in the Wind", according to SZA, is an ode to vaginas.
+The word "pussy" is mentioned over 25 times in the song; the opening line itself reads, "real niggas do not deserve pussy."
+The Chicago Tribunes Bob Gendron wrote that SZA's repeated use of the word "pussy" was an act of reclamation, saying that she took a vulgar term meant to insult female sexuality and transformed it into a source of liberation.

-Female empowerment is the song's overarching theme.
-Bob Gendron of the Chicago Tribune described the premise as taking a vulgar term meant to insult female sexuality and transforming it into a source of liberation.
-In the lyrics, SZA reinforces the belief that there should be more to a man's relationship with a woman than sex.
-The first verse contains references to Forrest Gump, a character from a 1994 film, and describes him as someone who prioritizes romantic feelings over sexual attraction.
-SZA sings that for men to achieve successful relationships with women, they should see women beyond just their bodies so they can truly get to know each other.
+The song's main theme is women's empowerment.
+In the lyrics, SZA sings that there should be more to a man's relationship with a woman than sex.
+She urges men to prioritize romantic feelings over sexual attraction, saying they should be more like Forrest Gump, the protagonist of the eponymous 1994 film.
+SZA declares that for men to achieve successful relationships with women, they should see women beyond just their bodies so they can truly get to know each other.
 One lyric reads: "see right through walls, ain't talkin' about pussy."
-In an interview with The Breakfast Club, SZA explained that the "walls" in question did not only refer to her body.
-She said that these included "mental [and] emotional walls", which she puts up so that her partner does not have to deal with her personal issues.
-Insulting her sex-obsessed love interests, SZA sings that their penises are incapable of providing pleasure and are easily replaceable by dildos.
+(Note: In an interview with The Breakfast Club, SZA explained that the "walls" in question did not refer to just her body.
+She mentioned "mental [and] emotional walls" as well, saying that she builds these metaphorical walls so her partner does not have to manage her personal issues for her.)
+As an insult to her more sex-obsessed love interests, SZA tells them that their penises are incapable of providing pleasure, easily replaceable by sex toys like dildos.

-For his verse, Lamar criticizes men who become so overwhelmed by a desire for sex that they are willing to kill or die for it.
-He chastises them for having the boldness to pursue women sexually, even though they have nothing meaningful to provide in the relationship.
+In his verse, Lamar criticizes men who become so overwhelmed by their desire for sex that they are willing to kill or die for it.
+He calls out their intense boldness to pursue women sexually, saying that they do not even have anything meaningful to provide a woman in a relationship.
 According to NPR's Brandi Fullwood and Pastes Nastia Voynovskaya, Lamar's critiques of sex obsession are, to a lesser extent, also aimed at some women.